Merci-chao/userChrome.js/README.md

 - Fix layout problem when UI density is `Touch`.

 **Version 2.5.1**
-- Fix a bug that can't drop non-tab things onto Tabs Bar since the previous version.
+- Fix a bug that can't drop non-tab things onto Tab Bar since the previous version.

 **Version 2.5**
 - Improve the experience of dragging non-adjacent tabs.